vashistavallambhatla/test2/README.md

 -> Made changes and committed them
 -> Pushed the code to my forked repo
 -> created a pull request to rajeshwar.
+-> Rajeshwar resolved the merge conflicts from his end